 Symptoms may include any of the following:

 Symptoms of a hemolytic transfusion reaction most often appear during or right after the transfusion.
-Sometimes, they may develop after several days (delayed reaction).
+Sometimes, they may develop after several days (delayed transfusion reaction).

 If symptoms occur during the transfusion, the transfusion must be stopped right away.
-Blood samples from the recipient (person getting the transfusion) and from the donor may be tested to tell whether symptoms are being caused by a transfusion reaction.
+Blood samples from the recipient (person getting the transfusion) and from the donor must be tested to tell whether symptoms are being caused by a transfusion reaction.

 Mild symptoms may be treated with: